TheCandidStartup/TheCandidStartup.github.io/_drafts/publish-api-documentation.md

 My first thought was to add "Projects" as a new top level concept.
 Then create an "Infinisheet" project page which I can use as a landing page to link to GitHub, Documentation, etc. It would be nice to include a list of a few key blogs related to the project.
 Which means I need a way of tagging blogs by project.

 At this point I realized that I was reinventing "Topics" for the subset of topics that relate to a project.
-I decided to start by adding an "InfiniSheet" topic and creating whatever content I needed to turn it into a landing page.
+Instead, I decided to start by adding an "InfiniSheet" topic and creating whatever content I needed to turn it into a landing page.

 I tried a few ways of doing it but nothing seemed quite right.
 Including links in the topic description is too wordy.
 It's hard to pick the links out and hard to understand the navigation structure.